kevinrue/bioconductor-website-next/README.dev.md

 - Open Visual Studio Code.
 - (Terminal) `npx create-next-app@latest next-app`: create template files.

+The contents of the `next-app` directory were subsequently moved to the root of the workspace, and the empty `next-app` directory was removed.

 ## Configuration

 When the app is not directly at the root of the VScode workspace,